 Last year, according to the U.S. Census Bureau, the world’s population topped seven billion, and now stands at approximately 7,077,490,000 as of noon Eastern, April 8, 2013.

-Now, google “7 billion” or “all people”, and you’ll see some pretty things, like Fathom’s Dencity and bmander’s North American DotMap.
-A sea of Excel charts.
-And factoid upon offbeat factoid, ad infinitum.
-For example, did you know that every human being on the Earth, packed tightly, would fit inside a 900-meter diameter sphere?
+Now, google “7 billion” or “all people” and you’ll see some pretty things, like Fathom’s Dencity and bmander’s North American DotMap, bobbing in an emotionless sea of Excel charts, peppered by strange tidbit upon offbeat factoid, ad infinitum.
+For example, did you know that every human being on the Earth, packed tightly, would fit inside a 900-meter-diameter sphere?
 Me neither.

 A hole in the Internets!
 Which, upon discovery, as a capable netizen, I was obligated to fill.